Gibson ES-355

-The Gibson ES-355 is the top of the line semi-hollow body thinline guitar from the Gibson Guitar Company.
-The guitar was a stereo guitar with a varitone circuit and it was manufactured from 1958 to 1982.
-In 2018 Gibson began producing version of the 355 again.
+The Gibson ES-355 is the top of the line semi-hollow body Thinline Dual Pickup Stereo Varitone (TDSV) manufactured by the Gibson Guitar Company.
+The guitar is a stereo guitar with a varitone circuit and it was manufactured from 1958 to 1984.
+In 2018 Gibson began producing a version of the 355 again.

 History

-The Gibson ES-355 was created to be the fanciest of the Gibson thinline semi-hollow guitars.
+The Gibson ES-355 was created to be the most high-end of the Gibson thinline semi-hollow guitars.
 The first 355 appeared in 1958 as a mono ES-355TD.
 The majority of the 355s were manufactured as stereo guitars labeled ES-355TD-SV.
 The manufacture of the stereo versions appeared in 1959.
 Many guitarists did not appreciate the varitone and they disconnected the option so that the guitar could be played in mono.